reyadrahman/node/chat-bot/README.md

 The webhook target url is https://SOME_DOMAIN/webhooks/messenger Messenger requires a HTTPS webhook.

 See the first 4 steps in [this page](https://developers.facebook.com/docs/messenger-platform/quickstart).
 In step 2 when setting up the webhook, select messages.
 Use the url above for the `Callback URL` and use `boohoo` for `Verify token`.
+Your server must be running before the webhook can be set up.

 One thing that wasn't mentioned in the link above is that in order to change the webhook url or delete it, you must first use the menu on the right to select "Add Product" and add "Webhooks".
 That will create "Webhooks" item in the right menu which you can use to manage your webhooks.